Lanxi-Ada/Search_Galaxies-by-HTC/README.md

-# Search Galaxies though HTC
+# Search Galaxies though High-throughput computing
 This is a full-scale search using the HTC (via learn.chtc.wisc.edu) for an undiscovered, gravitationally lensed, high-redshift Lyman-break galaxy.
 This project requires running about 2500 jobs of a few minutes to an hour each.

 ## Code